volkankaya/ConsensusPKI/README.md

 **Please note the source code is just for demonstration purposes only, do not use for any other purpose**

 Regarding the costs:
 Banks run bigger clusters of Hardware Security Modules for payment services.
 It is not too much to expect from all CAs to invest in 60 HSM boxes, to guarantee the throughput to serve internet as a whole.
 Personally, CAs have at the moment a very lucrative business model.
 With a single HSM, they can just sing certificates which will be accepted as valid.
-The consequences of their wrong actions, on the contrary, are very high.
+The consequences of their wrong actions, on the contrary, have very big impact.
 [Check Diginotar case](https://en.wikipedia.org/wiki/DigiNotar)

 # What is next

-let's discuss and try to falsify my theory :)
+let's discuss, test, attack and try to falsify my theory :)